Tarra-Bulga National Park: Kara Healey

-Maori-Australian woman Kara Moana Healey was as park ranger in the Tarra Valley from 1952 to 1963, who was celebrated for her contribution to the park with a ceremony and plaque as part of the centenary celebration of the park in 2007.
+Maori-Australian woman Kara Moana Healey was a park ranger in the Tarra Valley from 1952 to 1963, who was celebrated for her contribution to the park with a ceremony and plaque as part of the centenary celebration of the park in 2007.

 A field collector, conservationist, preservationist and naturalist, Healey became the first female National Park Ranger in Victoria after responding to a call from the CSIRO to collect specimens for the National Herbarium of Victoria.

 Over ten years, Healey collected specimens within the Tarra Valley, often visiting dangerous areas alone, where some of the unspoilt specimens were located and the nests of the lyrebird could be found.
 By 1961 Healey had collected over 160 specimens of fungi and including two new types that were named after her.
-The first was Poria healeyi, a fungus causing yellow straw rot in Mountain Ash, and the second was Lambertella healeyi, a fungus growing on another fungus.
+The first was Poria healeyi, a fungus causing yellow straw rot in mountain ash, and the second was Lambertella healeyi, a fungus growing on another fungus.

 Healey collected animal and insect specimens using dead animals that she found.
-In total, she collected over 500 specimens including also included 80 species of moss.
-Subsequently, Tarra Valley is the most thoroughly studied and recorded area in Australia at the time.
+In total, she collected over 500 specimens, including 80 species of moss.
+Subsequently, Tarra Valley was the most thoroughly studied and recorded area in Australia at the time.